sampsonv/github-trending/README.md

 # github-trending
 ## All language

+* 【2024-10-11】[clinebot / cline](https://github.com/clinebot/cline) - Autonomous coding agent right in your IDE, capable of creating/editing files, executing commands, and more with your permission every step of the way.
+* 【2024-10-11】[vuejs / core](https://github.com/vuejs/core) - 🖖 Vue.js is a progressive, incrementally-adoptable JavaScript framework for building UI on the web.
+* 【2024-10-11】[hcengineering / huly-selfhost](https://github.com/hcengineering/huly-selfhost) - Huly for Self Hosting
+* 【2024-10-11】[openai / CLIP](https://github.com/openai/CLIP) - CLIP (Contrastive Language-Image Pretraining), Predict the most relevant text snippet given an image
 * 【2024-10-09】[zotero-chinese / styles](https://github.com/zotero-chinese/styles) - 中文 CSL 样式
 * 【2024-10-07】[onejs / one](https://github.com/onejs/one) - ❶ One is a new React framework that makes cross-platform simple.
 Target web and native with just Vite.
 * 【2024-10-07】[ErikBjare / gptme](https://github.com/ErikBjare/gptme) - Your agent in your terminal, equipped with local tools: writes code, uses the terminal, browses the web, vision.